chesswithmihir/chesswithmihir.github.io/_posts/2025-08-18-before-work.md

 - taking sorting algorithms and see how asymptotic runtimes are good for different cases!
 - building a HashMap using other data structures we learned about building on top of each other like lego blocks (Array + LinkedList = HashMap)

 So I would say a lot of CS was learned in education, but more CS was taught in schooling and that will always be a huge part of my identity!
+I am about to join google next week.
+I'm excited to be joining some former TA colleagues and fellow students and explore more fields such as ML, LLMs, AI at Google Cloud!
+But the most important thing is the infra that all of this AI runs on and that is what I want to focus on learning with anyone reading.
+So let's learn together.
+I won't lie a lot of my content will come from sources on ChatGPT and Gemini queries, but that is today's best tools to learn and get ahead so I want to take advantage of them to help me grow and learn.

+Let's see how the days after AI look...